View the complete 2023-2024 curriculum guide here.

 Marine Biology

-This course provides a basic introduction to the patterns and processes found in marine systems.
+This course provides a basic introduction to the patterns and processes found in marine systems and the relationships between living things and their marine environment.

-Math 4 is the second course in the integrated Algebra I/Geometry/Algebra II sequence.
+Math 4 is the second course in the integrated Algebra I/Geometry/Algebra II sequence with introductory work in trigonometry.

-Math 4 Core covers most of the topics in Math 4.
+Math 4 Core covers most of the topics in Math 4, focusing on the fundamental concepts and working at a more moderate pace.

 The unifying subjects for this course of advanced algebra and geometry are straight lines and the figures they produce − polygons and polyhedra.